nevali/Stardust/README.md

 different colour variants, the current version of Stardust is defined using a single general-purpose model, and then a series of adjustments are applied.
-Without a significant amount of data gathering and analysis, this will remain the most subjective of the process.
+Without a significant amount of data gathering and analysis, this will remain the most subjective aspect of the process.
 Fortunately, colour appearance models are an active area of research, and so hopefully future versions of Stardust can be more data-driven.

 ## Colour naming